Hauteclere/properties_in_drf/README.md

 **Brainwave**: all of our models are classes!
 Maybe if we use a property instead of a method to calculate the sum, we can trick the serializer into thinking that it is a field attribute and sneak the result into the JSON output!

 ### Putting It All Together
 Here's what that solution might look like.
 To keep things interesting, we'll use an unrelated example.
-Applying this pattern to your models for the Crowdfunding project is left as an exercise to the reader:
+Applying this pattern to your models for the Crowdfunding project is left as an exercise to the reader.

 In this example we have **teachers** and **subjects**.
 Each `subject` has a `number_of_students` field, and is attached to a `teacher` instance.
 We want to include a value for `total_number_of_students` in our serialised data at the `/teacher_details/<int:pk>/` endpoint.